ghartmann4/portfolio/ML-reviews.md

 "wow." is rated as a negative review while
 "Wow!!" is rated as a positive review

+I encourage you to take a look at [the code](https://github.com/ghartmann4/ML-review-classifier) and try writing some of your own reviews for the model to classify!

 ## Perceptron, SVM, Pegasos

 blah blah blah